sdvdxl/influxdb.com/content/blog/2015/09/23/announcing_telegraf_0_1_9.md

 ## What’s new

-### InfluxDB clustering support
+### Support for InfluxDB Clusters

-[PR #143](https://github.com/influxdb/telegraf/issues/143): 0.9.x clustering is now supported in Telegraf by listing out your instances in the URL parameter of the Telegraf config file.
-Telegraf will randomly select cluster instances until it successfully makes a write.
+[PR #143](https://github.com/influxdb/telegraf/issues/143): Telegraf can now write data to InfluxDB clusters  by listing out your instances in the URL parameter of the Telegraf config file.
+Telegraf will randomly select servers until it successfully makes a write.

 ### Support for filtering telegraf outputs on the CLI